isomerpages/isomerpages-govtech/media/technews/_posts/2017-12-12-coming-soon-to-a-hospital-near-you-holograms.md

 ---
-layout: post
-title:  "Coming soon to a hospital near you: Holograms"
+title: 'Coming soon to a hospital near you: Holograms'
-permalink: "/media/technews/coming-soon-to-a-hospital-near-you-holograms"
+permalink: /media/technews/coming-soon-to-a-hospital-near-you-holograms
 category: technews
-image:
+image: null

 ---

 ![coming soon to a hospital near you holograms](/images/technews/coming-soon-to-a-hospital-near-you-holograms-part-1.JPG)